HackRVA/memberdashboard/README.md

 # Member Dashboard

+## Introduction
 Member Dashboard is the source of truth for who has access to what at the makerspace.
 Membership statuses will be pulled down from Payment Providers on a daily basis.
 If a member has made a payment in the past 30 days, they will be considered an active member.

 ## High level